 A reception begins at 9 a.m. with visual arts and academic displays followed by a special half-hour performance.
 After the performance, student-led tours of the building are available.

 This is a chance for families (parents / guardians and students) to experience what TSA is like during a typical school day.
 You can anticipate being in the building for 1 1⁄2 to 2 hours.

-TSA typically hosts many events and performances throughout the year.
-Check out our events page for information about upcoming events that you can attend.
+TSA hosts many events and performances throughout the year.
+Check out our events page for more information about upcoming events that you can attend.

 Due to high demand, Toledo School for the Arts has more students interested in attending than we have space for.
 Enrollment at TSA is open to Ohio residents entering grades 6 – 12 and is via lottery.

-Important dates for enrollment for the 2021-2022 school year TBD
+Important dates for enrollment for the 2023-2024 school year

 After you fill out your initial lottery application, please allow 24 hours for us to import it into our system.

 After 24 hours, it is your responsibility to log back in to your online portal (where you filled out your lottery application) and view your supporting document checklist.
 The checklist is individualized and generated based on the information provided on your students’ lottery application.

 ALL document checklist items need to be submitted prior to Friday, January 27, 2023 at 3:00 p.m. to qualify to enter the 2023-24 school year lottery.
 You can scan and upload them yourself or you can bring them into TSA during the hours of 8:30 a.m. – 2:30 p.m.

 Examples of supporting document checklist items required: immunization records, grade cards (current grade report and final 2021-22), proof of residency, birth certificate, standardized test scores from the past two years, and if applicable: current full year schedule, transcript showing earned high school credits, current IEP and ETR, custodial paperwork, or home school portfolio.